 Check out even more virtual holiday party ideas for remote teams Diwali, here

 3.5 Virtual Holiday Party Ideas For Thanksgiving

 This is one that you should for sure include in your list of virtual thanksgiving activities for your employees.
 The premise is simple, all you need to send is some supplies to your employee's homes, like a bottle of prosecco (or any other drink of choice), a small canvas, and some paints, and see the magic happen.
 Once everyone receives their packages, you can hop onto a video conferencing platform like Zoom or Teams and catch up while painting and enjoying a drink.

 3.5.2 Virtual Thanksgiving Dinner

-If you are looking for virtual holiday party ideas, then this one is the best representation of Thanksgiving.
-This holiday is famous for its food, people love making a large spread and hosting friends as well which has given rise to the concept of Friendsgiving.
+If you are looking for virtual holiday party ideas for remote teams, then this one is the best representation of Thanksgiving.
+This holiday is famous for its food, people love making a large spread and hosting friends as well, which has given rise to the concept of Friendsgiving.
 You can host a similar soiree for your employees.
 You don’t have to do a traditional meal, you can treat it more like an opportunity to sit together and chit-chat about the happenings taking place.
 This is a great bonding exercise for your employees.
-Add to this comfort food like take-out pizza, pasta, or sandwiches and you have a winner.
+Add to this comfort food like take-out pizza, pasta, or sandwiches, and you have a winner.

 3.5.3 Hand Turkeys